A Guide to Visiting the Canadian Tulip Festival in Ottawa 2026

 Major’s Hill Park

 Major’s Hill Park is another popular location to view tulips during the Canadian Tulip Festival.
-In particular the curvy S-shaped garden winding through the east end of the park across from the National Gallery of Canada is a favourite of visitors.
-As you move closer to the Fairmont Chateau Laurier, you’ll find a long rectangular garden flanked by the iconic Colonel John By sculpture which has a beautiful display of blooms.
-It provides a great photo-op with the Parliament of Canada in the background, and a scenic spot to sit and enjoy the view.
+In particular the curvy S-shaped garden winding through the east end of the park across from the National Gallery of Canada is a crowd favourite.
+As you move closer to the Fairmont Chateau Laurier, you’ll find a long rectangular garden beside the iconic Colonel John By statue.
+This spot always has a beautiful display of blooms. and is a great spot for photos, with the Parliament of Canada directly in the background.

-If you opt for a bike ride or walk along the Rideau Canal pathway, you’ll find several gardens along the main pathway, primarily on the west side of the canal.
-Some are quite large, brimming with colourful blooms.
+If you go for a walk or a bike ride along the Rideau Canal pathway, you’ll find numerous gardens in all shapes and sizes scattered along the main path.
+Some are quite large, brimming with colourful blooms, and definitely worth a stop.

-Just minutes from the main pathway you’ll also find a beautiful circular garden surrounding the Share the Flame monument at Lansdowne Place, right next to Queen Elizabeth Drive.
-This bed is often planted with Olympic Flame tulips - bright yellow tulips with red stripes flickering up the sides, reminescent of the Olympic torch.
+Just minutes from the main pathway beside Lansdowne Place you’ll find a circular garden surrounding the Share the Flame monument; a beautiful hidden gem.
+This bed is planted with Olympic Flame tulips - bright yellow tulips with red stripes flickering up the sides, reminiscent of the Olympic torch.
 With benches nearby it’s a great place to escape the crowds and is only minutes from the bustling shops and restaurants of Lansdowne Place.

 How to Get Around; Parking and Transportation

 Free parking is available for a limited time on some side streets around Commissioners Park.
-Be sure to keep an eye on your watch and park legally, as parking officers are out in full force during the festival.
+Be sure to keep an eye on your watch and park legally; parking officers are out in full force during the festival.

 There are several paid parking options on nearby Preston St. in Ottawa’s Little Italy neighbourhood.
 This includes small parking lots and on-street parking.
-They fill up quickly during the festival, so plan to arrive during off-peak times.
-There is also paid on-street parking on the streets north of Carling Avenue. *Note: The large parking lot across from Dow’s Lake Pavilion has closed for a new construction development.
+They fill up quickly during the festival, so plan to arrive early or during off-peak times.
+There is also paid on-street parking on several streets north of Carling Avenue.

 Both Uber and Lyft operate in Ottawa and taxis are readily available throughout the city.
-This is a good option to get to and from the festival, as you’ll avoid potential issues with finding parking, and there are easy drop-off areas nearby.
+This is a good option to get to and from the festival, as you’ll avoid any potential parking headaches, and there are easy drop-off areas nearby.

-Biking is perhaps the best way get around the Canadian Tulip Festival, and our favourite way to travel in Ottawa.
-While biking is not permitted on the pathways throughout the festival grounds, Commissioner’s Park is easily accessible from downtown via the Rideau Canal pathway and the Ottawa’s many multi-use pathways.
+Biking is perhaps the best way to get to the Canadian Tulip Festival, and one of our favourite ways to travel around Ottawa.
+While biking is not permitted on the pathways throughout the festival grounds, Commissioner’s Park is easily accessible from downtown via the Rideau Canal pathway and Ottawa’s many multi-use pathways.
 If you don’t have a bike you can easily rent one for a few hours, a day, or several days from local companies like Escape Bicycle Tours and Rent A Bike.

 Canadian Tulip Festival Tours, Activities and Special Events